Georg Heiss

 Reinhold is a Full Professor of Invertebrate Palaeontology and Geobiology, Head of Working Group on Geobiology and Anthropocene Research at Freie Universität Berlin, and Senior Lecturer in MSc-Course FutureStudies at Institut Futur, Freie Universität Berlin.

 His research focus is the Anthropocene, the evolution and adaptation of reefal communities, future studies of environmental challenges, and solutions-driven science communication of complex topics.
 His earlier affiliations include: General Director of the Bavarian State Collections of Natural History, Munich, the Museum für Naturkunde Berlin, Founding Director of the Haus der Zukunft/Futurium Project in Berlin, member of the German Science Advisory Council on Global Change (WBGU), affiliate Professor at the Rachel Carson Center of Environment and Society, Munich, and Principal Investigator of the Berlin Cluster of Excellence “Image Knowledge Gestaltung – an Interdisciplinary Laboratory”.
+Since 2012 he is member of the Anthropocene Working Group of the International Commission on Stratigraphy/IUGS.

 Learn more and get in touch